hashgraph/hedera-json-rpc-relay/docs/live-events-api.md

 ```

 When calling the `eth_subscribe` method 2 parameters should be specified:
 1. `params[0]` is used to specify the type of event.
 Possible values are:
-        - `logs` - subscribes for newly created Logs from specified Contracts.
+- `logs` - subscribes to newly created Logs from specified Contracts.
 The result data is in the [Log](https://besu.hyperledger.org/en/stable/Reference/API-Objects/#log-object) format.
-        - `newHeads` - is not supported at this time.
+- `newHeads` - not supported at this time.

 2. `params[1]` is used to specify filters.
 Logs can be filtered by `address` and/or `topics`:

 ```typescript
 {